SoftPillow20/blogr-landing-page/README.md

 Also, I noticed that clicking the tab key (which makes the browser focus on a certain element) does not work on some things in this website, such as the navigation links.
 So, I'm planning to fix the accessibility of this website pretty soon.

-Lastly, I've deployed this project through netlify and enabled the continuous development for its simple CI/CD capability.
+Lastly, I've deployed this project through netlify and enabled the continuous development for simple CI/CD capability.

 ## Author